The 49 Best Home Business Ideas for 2024

 The BLS says the 2021 median pay for fitness trainers and instructors was $19.57 per hour, but pay can vary widely depending on your location and specialization — IDEA Health and Fitness Association notes the average rate for personal trainers in New York City is $32 an hour.

 A yoga instructor is another fitness-related, home-based business idea.
 Getting trained as a Certified Yoga Teacher (CYT) can help you establish yourself as a professional qualified to lead others in their yoga practice.

 Working as a yoga instructor allows you to have flexibility (pun intended) about where you work.
 You can take your home-based business online by recording videos or doing virtual classes.
 You could also lead yoga instruction at a community center, a park or your client’s home.

 Work with your hands… and arms… and elbows… as you massage clients’ muscles.

 Starting a massage therapy business requires more than one of those cool tables and a towel — although you should definitely expect to do a lot of laundry (all the sheets, you know).

 Before flexing those fingers, you’ll need schooling and licensure — check here for your state’s massage therapy licensing requirements.

-According to the latest numbers from the BLS, employment in massage therapy is projected to grow 32% from 2020 to 2030, with a median pay rate of $20.97 per hour.
+According to the latest numbers from the BLS, employment in massage therapy is projected to grow 20% from 2021 to 2031, with a median pay rate of $22.55 per hour in 2021.

 31. Notary Public